patrickvlt/pyrunner/README.md

 php artisan pyrunner:env
 ```

 This option will generate a .env.example and .env.testing.
-Change values you want or dont want in source control.
+Change values you want or dont want in version control.

 ### Configure for Laravel